Jake Bacon selected as Flagstaff's 2021 Male Citizen of the Year

 He did the same as a founding board member of Best Life Ever (BLE) Flagstaff, a nonprofit organization created to celebrate the life of Nate Avery by building community spirit through random acts of kindness.
 He served on the board for five years.

-“We all should be invested in kindness,” Bacon said.
-“If we all spent a bit more time worrying about how we brighten somebody else's day, whether that's a homeless person or someone who seems to be pretty aggressively having a bad day, if you can brighten someone's day, that sends ripples out into the world.”

-And those ripples are visible all over Bacon’s life.
 His home is a temporary shelter for injured wildlife rescued from across northern Arizona.
-He and his daughter, Charlie, help nurse everything from a litter of displaced skunks to a wounded raven back to a stable level before transporting them to a rehabilitation facility in Phoenix or releasing them back into the wild.
+He and his son, Charlie, help nurse everything from a litter of displaced skunks to a wounded raven back to a stable level before transporting them to a rehabilitation facility in Phoenix or releasing them back into the wild.

 Reporter Bree Burkitt can be reached at bburkitt@azdailysun.com or on Twitter at @breeburkitt.